c-marc/vinted-frontend/README.md

   - paired sliders : mutually dependent and can take null values
   - page navigation that depends on limit and actual page (only page / first / last page)
   - limit
-- page is checked when limit is changed or when results' count changes !
+- page is checked, invalidated and corrected when limit is changed or when results' count changes !
-- safer useEffect protected against concurrent fetching
+- safer useEffect to protect against concurrent fetching (I think that might happen, with very slow network or fast typing in the searchbar...)

 ## TODO

-- redirect to publish after having been redirected to login:
-  - `to` might be used with an object with the `path` and a `state` key that can be accessed with `location`.
-  - there might be other patterns to do that.
+- allow editing :
+  - `axios.put`...
-- allow edit : from Offer ; use the same form ; `axios.put`...
+  - from the Offer route
+  - share the same form than publish... but no required attribute; and either send only the changes or pre-populate the form with current data (pb with picture)
 - allow deletion
+- but official backend allows destructive operations from any user...
 - disable searchBar...

 ### BIGGER CHANGES